fla24course/fla24course.github.io/doc/readme.md

-# Slids of Formal Languages and Automata
+# Slides of Formal Languages and Automata